-Do I Need to Tell Car Insurance Company About DUI?
+Do I Need to Tell My Car Insurance Company About a DUI?

 You may be wondering if you need to tell your car insurance company about your DUI citation.
-In fact, the answer varies based on your circumstances.
-If you are ever in doubt, it is best to disclose the violation to your insurance agent or your insurance carrier's customer service representatives.
+The answer varies based on your circumstances.
+If you are ever in doubt, it is best to disclose the violation to your insurance agent or carrier.

 When You Have An Existing Car Insurance Policy

 Normally, in an existing car insurance policy, your rate is locked in until your renewal date.
 Therefore your rate may not be affected until the policy period is over and its time for you to renew.
 Most insurance carriers run a motor vehicle report on each driver at every renewal.
 At that time, your insurance carrier will take the necessary action required by their guidelines.

 Your rates might go up, or you could face non-renewal, which is when your insurance carrier declines to keep you as a customer.
 Then you'd need to find another insurance company that will take you on with a DUI on your record.

 Letting your insurance agent know in advance could still be helpful.
 Your agent can let you know exactly what the standard procedure is for your current insurance carrier.
 If you have an independent insurance agent, they can also start looking for other potential carriers that will provide you the high-risk auto insurance you need.

 Using an insurance agent rather than dealing directly with your carrier is convenient in situations like this because they can give you advice without affecting your policy.